We regularly revise and add features to Writing Reviser so that it is even more responsive to the needs of students!

 Embedded: Hamlet expresses his despair when he says, “To be, or not to be—that is the question.”

-Check out all the changes we've made to Writing Reviser.
-Your students work is sure to benefit!
+With the changes we've made and continue to make to Writing Reviser, your students work is sure to benefit!